Best Mountain Bike Lights of 2025/26

 Riding a road bike at night might seem challenging enough.
 Riding a mountain bike at night adds even more complexity, as you’re navigating a twisting trail, rocks, trees, drops, jumps, and more.
 Here’s some advice for your first outings at night and a couple of tips for maximizing the experience, and for the record, we don’t recommend getting into night riding or more dangerous trails at night if you’re just getting into mountain biking.

-Related: How to Get Started Mountain Biking
+Learn more in our How to Get Started Mountain Biking guide.

 Go with someone who has experience riding at night